espocrm/documentation/docs/extensions/project-management/projects.md

 A Project has a unique set of Groups.
 A project Owner or Editor can manage Groups of the Project: add, remove, and edit.

+To add a new Group to the Project, open the *Plan* view, click *Create Group* from the dropdown next to the *Edit* button.
+To reorder existing groups, click *Reorder Groups* from the same dropdown, then use dragging to reorder listed groups.

 Tasks are ordered within their Group.
 It's possible to reorder Tasks and move Tasks from one Group to another.

 A specific color can be assigned to a Group.